corda/samples-java/Accounts/worldcupticketbooking/README.md

 ###  Step 4

-    start CreateT20CricketTicketTokenFlow ticketTeam : MumbaiIndiansVsRajasthanRoyals

-Run the above flow on BCCI's node.
+Run the below flow on BCCI's node.
 BCCI node will create base token type for the T20 Ticket for the match MumbaiIndians Vs RajasthanRoyals.
 The ticket ID returned from this flow will be needed in the next steps.

+    start CreateT20CricketTicketTokenFlow ticketTeam : MumbaiIndiansVsRajasthanRoyals

-You can see your ticket state generated via vault query at the BCCI'd node:
+You can see your ticket state generated via vault query at the BCCI's node:

     run vaultQuery contractStateType : com.t20worldcup.states.T20CricketTicket

 ###  Step 5

-    start IssueNonFungibleTicketFlow tokenId : <XXX-XXX-XXXX-XXXXX>, dealerAccountName : agent1

-Run the above flow on BCCI's node to issue a non fungible token based off the token type which we created in Step5.
+Run the below flow on BCCI's node to issue a non-fungible token based off the token type which we created in Step5.
 You will need to replace the `<XXX-XXX-XXXX-XXXXX>` with the uuid returned from step 6.
 This token will be issued by the BCCI node to agent1 account on Dealer1 node.

+    start IssueNonFungibleTicketFlow tokenId : <XXX-XXX-XXXX-XXXXX>, dealerAccountName : agent1

 Switching to the Dealer1's node, you can run the following code to confirm if the token has been issued to the dealer1 account.
 ```
 flow start QuerybyAccount whoAmI: agent1

 ```
-You can also look for the acutal state that is recoreded by:
+You can also look for the actual state that is recorded by:

     run vaultQuery contractStateType : com.r3.corda.lib.tokens.contracts.states.NonFungibleToken
 Note that, the current holder it will be a key representing the account.